Dog Bite Cases

-When you are bitten by a dog, we understand that you are hurting not only physically, but emotionally, too.
-Time and a plastic surgeon can help the physical scars, but how do you recover from the emotional scars?
+When you are bitten by a dog, we understand that you are not only physically hurting, but emotionally hurting too.
+Although time and plastic surgery can help the physical scars, how do you recover from the emotional scars?
 Let us help you.
 We will fight for justice in your case.

 Our lawyers are experts at establishing fault in complex dog bite cases.
 Contact Minnesota dog bite lawyers and attorneys Steve Terry, Chuck Slane, Rich Ruohonen, or Nate Bjerke, of TSR Injury Law, at 612-TSR-TIME for a free case review.
 Get results and peace of mind.

 Dog Bites and Liberal Minnesota Laws